 The good thing is that researchers have discovered that regular monitoring by you and a podiatrist or doctor can reduce the rate of amputations by 75%.
-To me, that's well worth the effort, which is why I wanted to share this info with you.
+That’s well worth the effort, which is why we wanted to share this info with you.

 What you need to do is develop a footcare routine for yourself.

 This should involve simple daily checks, a more detailed weekly check, and a 3-6 month check up with your doctor or podiatrist.
 Get them to check your feet for you as well, just so you don’t miss anything.

 Diabetic Foot Care Guidelines

 To protect yourself from diabetic foot disease, there are certain things to look out for and a routine you can do.

 Here’s a checklist of things that you and your health care practitioner should look out for:

 - poor feeling

 - hammer toes